 Preston Brooks was born in Edgefield County and attended South Carolina College (now University of South Carolina).
 Before graduation, he was expelled for threatening local police officers with firearms.
 It was an act that foreshadowed his future that put his name in the history books and added to the violent reputation of Edgefield.

-In 1856, Senator Charles Sumner from Massachusetts made a speech against admitting Kansas into the Union as a slave state and all those who supported it, specifically mocking Senator Andrew P. Butler (a kinsman of Brooks).
+In 1856, Senator Charles Sumner from Massachusetts made a speech against admitting Kansas into the Union as a slave state and all those who supported it, specifically mocking Senator Andrew P. Butler (a cousin of Brooks).

 Two days later, Brooks walked into Sumner’s chamber and beat him with a cane until he was unconscious.
 He later said that Sumner wasn’t a gentleman and didn’t deserve to be challenged to a duel.
 Instead, he chose to use a cane to beat him “like the dog he was.”